nuitrcs/databases_workshop/sql/part2.md

 ORDER BY rental_rate DESC;
 ```

-The subquery is executed first, and the the result is used the broader query.
+The subquery is executed first, and then the result is used the broader query.

 We can also use subqueries with `IN`.
 Find customers with an address in `postal_code` 35200